-

 Capital duty: There is no capital duty.

-Real property tax: Tax is levied by the municipality in which real estate is located, at a rate of 0.35% of the tax value of the property, multiplied by a municipal coefficient.
+Real property tax: Tax is levied by the municipality in which real estate is located.
+The rate consists of two elements: a fixed rate depending on how the real estate is used and a rate depending on the municipality.
+The tax basis is the tax value of the property, calculated based on specified valuation principles.

 Municipal trade tax: This tax is an income tax levied by municipalities at a minimum rate of 7%.
-All entrepreneurs with commercial activities carried out through a subsidiary or a nonresident’s commercial permanent establishment in Germany are liable for trade tax.
-Corporations are deemed to carry on commercial enterprises (trade or business), regardless of their actual activities.
-(Individuals, alone or in partnerships, are not liable for trade tax on professional or other independent services unless the activities are deemed to be commercial under the income tax law.)
+All businesses with commercial activities carried out through a subsidiary or a non-resident’s commercial permanent establishment in Germany are liable for trade tax.
+Corporations are deemed to carry on commercial enterprises (trade or business), regard-less of their actual activities.
+Individuals, alone or in partnerships, are not liable for trade tax on professional or other independent services unless the activities are deemed to be commercial under the income tax law.
 The municipal trade tax rate varies, but averages between 14% and 17% of income.
 The trade tax is based on taxable income as calculated for corporate income tax purposes, with several income adjustments.

 Are there any particular incentive regimes that make your jurisdiction attractive to businesses from a tax perspective (e.g. tax holidays, incentive regimes, employee schemes, or other?)